Black, brown, white, beige

 Lastly, although these dogs tend to have a fairly short coat, it will be rather dense and require daily brushing.
 This will also help cut down on shedding, which will be moderate, so be prepared to vacuum on a weekly basis as well!

-3 Little-Known Facts About American Eagle Dogs
+3 Little-Known Facts About the American Eagle Dog

 1. They didn’t originate in America.